listener-js/listener/README.md

 ## Accessing other listeners

-Using the listener callback, let's join our instance to other listeners:
+Using the `listen` callback, let's join our instance to other listeners:

 ```ts
 import { Listener } from "@listener-js/listener"